- (Active) Assessing the comprehension of language in 2 year olds using touch screen technology – Baby QUILS

 - Lab Manager: Hannah Puttre

 As language is foundational to all areas of human development, the early identification of children at risk for language delays can potentially alter their academic, life, and health outcomes.
 This project seeks to create a touchscreen language assessment for toddlers that meets this urgent need.
 We aim to create an evidence-based, state-of the-art, automatically scored, 40-item language assessment for children between 20 and 40 months of age.
 Such a tool will not only provide a window onto children’s language growth for research purposes, but also an early warning system that can be used in schools and point to appropriate language interventions.

-- (Pending) Smart Wearable Systems to Support and Measure Movement in Individuals With and Without Mobility Impairments
+- (Active) Smart Wearable Systems to Support and Measure Movement in Individuals With and Without Mobility Impairments

 - Michele A. Lobo, PT, PhD, Assistant Professor